noraworld/quick-share/README.md

 | `*.youtube.com`    | `(.*) - YouTube`                            | `$1`        | Drop the "- YouTube" suffix from videos.    |
 | `dev.to`           | `(.*) - DEV Community`                      | `$1`        | Use article titles without the site name.   |
 | `jira.example.com` | `(\w+-\d+) · (.*)`                          | `$2 [$1]`   | Move Jira issue key to the end in brackets. |

+## Privacy
+Quick Share never phones home: all logic runs locally and the only data we touch is the current tab's title/URL (and any optional rewrite rules you configure).
+If you still want the legal fine print, the full policy is a short read: [Privacy Policy for Quick Share](https://www.freeprivacypolicy.com/live/6531850d-0d0b-4fdc-b8b0-59f77de5b894).